 - Transfer each of your jars to your canner and cover them with water at least a couple inches over the jars.

 - Cover with the lid and crank the heat to high.
 When your pot starts to bubble over, tilt the lid to allow steam to escape and turn the heat down a couple of notches.
 You want the water to be at a rolling boil the entire processing time but at the lowest temperature.

 - Set your timer to 20 minutes and wait.
 As soon as the timer goes off, you can carefully remove your jars and place them on a towel to the side to cool for 24 hours.

-This was a new jam recipe idea that I will be surely repeating again in the future.
-Ever since discovering that I didn't have to make my jam on the stove, and slave away for hours at a time standing up and stirring, it's been so much easier.
+This was a new jam recipe idea that I will surely be repeating again in the future.
+Ever since discovering that I didn't have to make my jam on the stove and slave away for hours at a time, standing up and stirring, it's been so much easier.
 There are even some people who peel their fruit or cook it down and put it through a food mill or sieve first to get out all of the skins and seeds, and I just think that takes too much time on my part.
-Time, and using both of my hands at the same time, is definitely not a luxury in this house, so I like things to be as quick and easy as possible.
+Time and using both of my hands at the same time are definitely not a luxury in this house, so I like things to be as quick and easy as possible.

-Notice, I also do not use pectin or refined sugar to thicken my jam.
-It turns out that a little squeeze of honey, and letting the jam thicken on it's own by evaporating the water out, works just as well and is loads healthy than the alternative.
-I hope you enjoyed this recipe and find the motivation to try some other recipes on your own.
+Notice I also do not use pectin or refined sugar to thicken my jam.
+It turns out that a little squeeze of honey and letting the jam thicken on its own by evaporating the water out works just as well and is loads more healthy than the alternative.
+I hope you enjoyed this recipe and found the motivation to try some other recipes on your own.

 © 2018 Victoria Van Ness